Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/cwindow-class.md

 ### <a name="return-value"></a>Návratová hodnota

-HWND přidružený `CWindow` k objektu
+HWND přidružený k objektu `CWindow`.

 ### <a name="example"></a>Příklad